I will restructure learning on manifolds and dimensionality reduction into a more useful distinction.

 The classic.
 Kernel PCA, linear algebra and probabilistic formulations.
 Has a nice probabilistic interpretation “for free” via the Karhunen–Loève theorem.

-Matrix factorisations are a mild generalisation here, from rank 1 operators to higher rank operators. 🏗
+Matrix factorisations are a generalisation here, from rank 1 operators to higher rank operators. 🏗

 There are various extensions such as additive component analysis: